-Benefits of Owning a Home vs. Renting
+Benefits of Owning a Home vs Renting: Investing in Yourself

 The benefits of owning a home instead of renting offer buyers several tax advantages, the ability to grow equity, and of course a place to call your own.
 And, the current real estate and mortgage market conditions have created the perfect opportunity to transition from writing a monthly rent check to investing in your own home.